Stat Trek Teach yourself statistics Contact Us | Tell a Friend | Newsletter

 Solving Simultaneous Linear Equations: An Example

-To illustrate how to solve simultaneous linear equations using matrix methods, consider the following set of equations.
+To illustrate how to solve simultaneous linear equations using matrix methods, consider the following system of equations.

 x1 + 2x2 + 2x3 = 1